ropensci/weatherOz/README.md

 .Renviron if you are unfamiliar.

-To get a DPIRD API key, you can use `get_key()` and it will direct you to the form to request a key and provides instructions for using `usethis::edit_r_environ()` to add your key to your .Renviron so that {weatherOz} will automatically find it.
+To get a DPIRD API key, you can use `get_key()` and it will direct you to the form to request a key and provides instructions for setting it up so that it’s available in your R session and {weatherOz} will automatically find it.
 If you have already set up an API key, this will return that value for you.

 ``` r
 get_key(service = "DPIRD")